Research overview

 Developing leaders with character qualities such as resilience, kindness, humility, honesty, and hope is central to embedding responsible business practices across organisations.
 Yet despite huge investment in leadership development in recent years, there is no consensus as to what character qualities are most important and how businesses can help their people to develop them.

-Character and Responsible Leadership is a 3-year landmark research initiative, funded by the John Templeton Foundation and involving academics from across the University of Oxford working in conjunction with experienced business leaders and experts from other universities.
-Its focus is on the sectors of tech, law, and financial services as well as business more broadly.
-The input and involvement of organisations from these sectors will ensure the relevance of our work, and the Forward Institute is partnering with us to help drive industry impact.
+Character and Responsible Leadership was a 3-year landmark research initiative, funded by the John Templeton Foundation and involving academics from across the University of Oxford working in conjunction with experienced business leaders and experts from other universities.
+Its focus was on the sectors of tech, law, and financial services, as well as business more broadly.
+The input and involvement of organisations from these sectors ensured the relevance of our work, and the Forward Institute partnered with us to help drive industry impact.

-We are adopting a mixed-methods approach to explore the science and art of character and leadership development, combining rigorous empirical research from the social sciences with new advances in measurement technologies.
-We are undertaking:
+We adopted a mixed-methods approach to explore the science and art of character and leadership development, combining rigorous empirical research from the social sciences with new advances in measurement technologies.
+We conducted qualitative analysis of 120 In-depth interviews with people from across business functions and at all levels of organisations, and surveyed 1,158 participants working in 36 different firms around the UK.

-Our research seeks to advance understanding of the relationship between culture, character, and leadership in organisations across business sectors.
-We aim to produce business-relevant insights and empirically validated leadership development methodologies and programmes that enable diverse groups to cultivate character in a way that is meaningful and impactful.
+Our research aimed to advance understanding of the relationship between culture, character, and leadership in organisations across business sectors.
+We produced business-relevant insights and empirically validated leadership development methodologies and programmes that enable diverse groups to cultivate character in a way that is meaningful and impactful.
+The key outputs are listed below.